Hailu Mergia: Career

+Career revival

-Hailu Mergia & His Classical Instrument was re-released in 2013 on the Awesome Tapes From Africa label, after the label’s owner discovered the album in a cassette bin.
+Hailu Mergia & His Classical Instrument was re-released in 2013 on the Awesome Tapes From Africa label, after the label's owner discovered the album in a cassette bin.
 This album was followed up in 2016 with a re-release of "Wede Harer Guzo", which translates roughly to "Journey/Travel to Harar", a town in Eastern Ethiopia.
 Wede Harer Guzo became his most popular release yet, with the track "Anchin Kfu Ayinkash" reaching over 12 million streams as of 2025.
 In 2018, his first new record in over three decades, Lala Belu, was released on the same label, with Hailu accompanied by Mike Majkowski and Tony Buck.
 This was followed in 2020 by a full-band album, Yene Mircha.
+Hailu also returned to live performance in this period.